TradeTrust/documentation/docs/tutorial/decentralised-renderer/decentralised-renderer.md

 - remove the folder `src/integration`

 Once you have finished the tutorial feel free to clone the repository again and have a look into the deleted files.

+Once you have a better understanding about how this decentralised renderer works, you can go ahead and fork a version of this repo and start development of your very own decentralised renderer template.

 ### Install code dependencies